Dental Savings Plans

 6. The finished crown, bridge, or denture is attached to the implant(s).

 Once you get the finished implant, your new teeth are ready to use!
-If you have any questions or concerns, please reach out to us at any of our three locations.
-We want your implants to look and feel like real teeth and you smile looking its best!
+If you have any questions or concerns, please contact one of our three offices.
+We want your implants to look and feel like real teeth and your smile to look its best!

 Sedation: Making Your Dental Procedure as Comfortable as Possible

-Dentists use three primary methods to manage patients’ pain and stress during procedures:
+Dentists employ three primary methods to manage patients’ pain and stress during procedures:

-• Local anesthesia: numbs the immediate area being worked on
+• Numbs the immediate area being worked on.

-• General anesthesia: makes you unconscious for the duration
+• Renders the patient unconscious for the duration of the procedure.

 Blue Ash Dentistry